 Walter Wickland: This is in case he ever comes back.

-Frank Horrigan: I know who you are - Leary.
+Frank Horrigan: [over the phone] I know who you are - Leary.

 Mitch Leary: I'm glad, Frank.
 Friends should be able to call each other by name.